john-tornblom/ps5-payload-elfldr/README.md

 ```console
 john@localhost:ps5-payload-elfldr$ nc -q0 PS5_HOST 9020 < elfldr.elf
 ```
+**Note**: recent versions of the [BD-J ps5-payload-loader][bdj] include a binary version of this ELF loader which can be launched directly from the menu system.

-This will start a new socket server from the `ScePartyDaemon` process that accepts ELFs on port 9021:
+Once the payload has been launched, a new socket server is started from the `ScePartyDaemon` process that accepts ELFs on port 9021:
 ```console
 john@localhost:ps5-payload-elfldr$ nc -q0 PS5_HOST 9021 < hello_world.elf
 ```